GoogleCloudPlatform/kms-solutions/ekm-over-vpc-onboarding/create-vpc-kms-project/README.md

 ## Overview

-This module provides the Terraform infrastructure project creation for an EKM connection with all the required services enabled.
+This module provides the project infrastructure setup (creation and/or API services enabling) for an EKM connection with Terraform.
+Two projects will be created/configured: one for KMS and another for VPC.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs